Hadokane/CI_PP2_HUG/README.md

 I eventually decided to simply use the "Animate.css" plugin to animate the text in a satisfying manner.

 This is something I would look at reintroducing in a future version of the game.
-At this stage however, it wasn't a core feature for the user experience and was cut from this stage of development.
+At this stage, however, it wasn't a core feature of the user experience and was cut from this stage of development.

 ---